DataDefendersWithAI/ChessWinform/README.md

 # ChessWinform
-Traditional chat game using .NET Core, Winform, Firebase and TCP to communicate
+Traditional chess game using .NET Core, Winform, Firebase and TCP to communicate